READ 5999. Professional Orientation in Reading Education. 0 Hours.

 Study of the nature and causes of reading difficulties, procedures for diagnosis, and methods and materials for corrective techniques in the classroom.

 READ 7100.
-Trends and Issues in Reading.
+Foundations of Reading, Literacy, and Language.
 3 Hours.

 READ 7110.
 Research and Theory in Reading.
 3 Hours.